sq9nje/PowerMeter/README.md

 # PowerMeter
-RF Power Meter base on an STM32 MCU and AD8307
+RF Power Meter based on an STM32 MCU and AD8307